Cengineer00/AI-content-studio/readme.md

 - **ShortsFusion**: Automate the creation of YouTube Shorts by merging and trimming two videos into a vertical split-screen.
 - **Transcriber**: Automatically transcribes videos and generates subtitles with perfect timing.
 - **SubtitleStyler**: Customize and apply subtitles to videos, adjusting style, timing, and placement for seamless integration.
+- **TimestampGenerator**: Automotically generate timestamp marks of a YouTube video.
 ---

 ## ✅ TODO List